douglasmasho/Snaparama/README.md

 ## Description
 An app on which you can upload pictures, and comment on them.

-## Important
-The deployed app only works on firefox.

 ## Technologies used
 React, Redux, Firebase.